vuejs/apollo/packages/docs/data/suspense.md

 </template>
 ```

-The `#fallback` slot is displayed while `UserList` is waiting for its query to complete.

-## Important Considerations

-### Loading State After Initial Render
+Vue renders the `#fallback` slot until `UserList`'s async setup resolves.

+## Loading state after the initial render

-While `await useQuery()` ensures data is available on initial render, the query can still enter a loading state later when:
+`await useQuery()` only handles the initial render.
+The query can still enter a loading state later when:

-- Variables change, triggering a new fetch
+- Variables change and trigger a new fetch.
-- Cache is invalidated
+- The cache is invalidated.
-- `refetch()` is called
+- `refetch()` is called.
-- Polling triggers a refresh
+- Polling triggers a refresh.

-You should still handle the `current.loading` state in your template for these cases:
+Continue handling `current.loading` in the template for these cases:

 ```vue
 <script setup lang="ts">